AtsushiSakai/PythonRobotics/README.md

 This README only shows some examples of this project.

+If you are interested in other examples or mathematical backgrounds of each algorithm,

-Full documentation is available online: [https://pythonrobotics.readthedocs.io/](https://pythonrobotics.readthedocs.io/)
+You can check the full documentation online: [https://pythonrobotics.readthedocs.io/](https://pythonrobotics.readthedocs.io/)

 # How to use